ShieldEdu/G4-finalproject/README.md

 **🎯Objective:** Develop sequencing skills by arranging images in the correct order.

-**Activity:** Use the Gradio Image Sequencing App to provide images related to the story.
+**📱Activity:** Use the Gradio Image Sequencing App to provide images related to the story.
 Students arrange the images in the correct sequence based on what they heard.

 **👨‍🏫Teacher's Role:**
 - Display the images using the Image Sequencing App.